 The question in this case: Is the state of Massachusetts violating Eleanor McCullen’s 1st Amendment right to free speech by enforcing a law that prevents her and others from protesting inside a 35-foot buffer zone of the entrance, exits, and parking lots of abortion clinics?

+5-cent explanation: Eleanor McCullen (pictured above), a Massachusetts resident and pro-life protestor, is challenging a 2007 law that increased a buffer zone from 24 to 35 feet outside of abortion clinics.
+This buffer zone prevents anyone not receiving treatment at the clinics from protesting less than 35 feet outside the clinic and speaking to patients in the parking lot, sidewalks, or near an entrance or exit.
+McCullen believes this law is a violation of her free speech and expression rights protected by the 1st Amendment.
+Massachusetts’ claim is that the law is legitimized by a precedent in a similar case in 2000 (Hill v.
+Colorado), and ultimately protects patients from potential harassment.
 10-cent explanation: This case involves 70-year old Eleanor McCullen, a pro-life activist who has brought this suit with six other pro-life 1st Amendment advocates.
 Their complaint is that a Massachusetts’s law barring anyone from crossing the buffer zone around abortion clinics violates their 1st Amendment free speech and expression rights to offer alternatives to patients getting an abortion.
 When the state first enacted a law in 2000, harassment of women entering and exiting abortion clinics wasn’t uncommon.
 The history of harassment outside of abortion clinics in Massachusetts is extensive and, in some cases, fatal.
 Patients endured bouts of shouting and screaming, were grabbed, had their license plates photographed, and in some cases had butyric acid thrown at them while they entered and exited the clinics.
 In 1994, John Salvi shot and killed two women, and injured 5 others, at two abortion clinics in Brookline, Massachusetts.